 Eustache de Saint-Pierre, Monumental (Eustache de Saint-Pierre, monumental)

-Eustache de Saint-Pierre was the oldest of the six burghers and the first to volunteer to save his native Calais from the English siege during the Hundred Years’ War.
+Eustache de Saint-Pierre was the oldest of the six burghers and the first to volunteer to be sacrificed to save his native city.
+The Calais city council originally suggested this figure as the focus of Rodin’s monument, but the artist chose to give all six burghers equal stature.

-While the original narrative states that the burghers wore shirts and breeches when they surrendered, Rodin decided to clad his figures in historically nonspecific drapery.
-Giving his monument a more timeless appearance allowed it to function as a broader symbol of selfless, patriotic heroism.
+The historical narrative states that when they surrendered themselves, the burghers wore shirts and breeches, but Rodin decided to clad his figures in less historically specific drapery.
+Their timeless appearance contributes to the monument’s function as a broader symbol of selfless, patriotic heroism.

 85 × 30 × 48 in., 1173 lb.
 (215.9 × 76.2 × 121.9 cm) (show scale)